 - A professional guide who will accompany you throughout the tour to tell you about the main points of interest you will see during the tour, as well as the local customs of the country and its inhabitants.

-15. Tour of the Great Plains of Hungary + Equestrian Show
+8. Tour of the Hungarian Great Plains + horse show

 Surely during your trip to Budapest you have seen monuments that have left you speechless and you have discovered legends that have led you to want to know more about this city and its culture.
-In that case, this excursion through the Great Hungarian Plains is the perfect option to learn that extra lesson about life and the Hungarian customs.
+In that case, this excursion to the Puszta with equestrian show in the area of the Great Hungarian Plains is the perfect option to learn that extra lesson about Hungarian life and customs.
 How?
 Knowing closely one of its main traditions: the equestrian exhibitions.

-During all these activities a professional guide will accompany you on your one day excursion to the Great Hungarian Plains or Puszta Plains from the meeting point in the center of Budapest (you will be informed by mail after booking).
+During all these activities a professional guide will accompany you on your one day excursion to the Great Hungarian Plains or Puszta Plains from the meeting point in the center of Budapest (you will be informed by email once you make your reservation).
 The total price of this experience is 65 euros.
-The best thing about this excursion is that it is an optimal way to have a closer contact with the traditions of Hungary and with the people who still maintain them today.
+The best thing about this tour is that it is an optimal way to have a closer contact with the traditions of Hungary and with the people who still maintain them today.